1. Do Your Research on a Potential Domain Name

 6. Consider Including a Keyword

-If you are stumped on name ideas, think about using a keyword or location in the name.
+If you’re planning on purchasing a domain with the intentions of performing Search Engine Optimization, you will potentially want to have a keyword in your domain.
 This will help to boost your Search Engine Optimization (SEO) and make your website address easy to remember.
-For example, if you run an auto repair shop in Anytown, consider buying anytownmechanic.com.
-Then, when somebody enters a search that contains those keywords (mechanic in Anytown), your website will be better positioned to appear at the top of the search results.
+Again using our example cowlickleamington.com, if somebody enters a search that contains those keywords (cowlick in Leamington), your website will be better positioned to appear at the top of the search results.
 Regardless of what you do, think about using the location or most pertinent keyword in your web address.
 For more “Get to the top of Google Search” tips you can read this blog.

 7. Stay Away From Numbers

 Try not to use numbers in your domain name, regardless of whether they are written out or digits.
-People may become confused about which form they are supposed to use and they may never make it to your website.
+People may get confused about which form they are supposed to use.
 If you have a number in your company name or would like to use a number in your web address for another reason, buy a version with the digit and a version with the written word.
 This will help to avoid any confusion.
 You should also avoid the number zero, as they can easily be confused with the letter “O.”

 8. Don’t Use Slang Words